KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 These should be resolved in MFLR / SPR maintenance separately.
 Liora should not "fix" a reflection toward the older side of any contradiction.

 1. **Avatar correction not fully propagated inside M1.** M1 lines 1175–1176 and the Ledger use graded office correspondence and singular Christ bearing, while M1 lines 966–973 retain "Avatar (Theon-emanation)" and "Inverse Avatar (Nekron-projection)."
-The Centropic Steward note also still distinguishes Stewards from Avatars by calling avatars "direct L5 Theonic emanations."
+The Centropic Steward note also still distinguishes Stewards from Avatars by calling avatars "direct L5 Theonic emanations" (canonical L₅).
 2. **Great Red Dragon / Beast rows conflict with the Ledger.** M1's main Dragon row retains "VOS Nekron with agency," and its Beast row describes the Dragon's will as projected / generating the Beast.
 The Ledger records those formulations as barred and corrected.
 3. **Śūnyatā note conflicts with the current root lock.** M1's Buddhist note describes Aion / Khaon as modal expressions of one layer and uses stillness / motion polarity and synthesis language.
 TL now requires paired, bifurcally distinct root-registers.
 4. **Chronos / Kronos conflation.** M1 line 57 combines Chronos / Kronos as a Khaon-to-terminal time figure.
 M2 and the Greek reflection distinguish primordial Chronos from Kronos / Saturn at IL₄.